MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ![Restart Unity](images/installation-restart-input-system.png)

-Please click `Yes` in order to restart the editor and enable the new input system.
+Click `Yes` in order to restart the editor and enable the new input system.
 Note that the new input system is required by VR Builder, but you can enable both the new and the legacy one if it makes sense for you to do so.

-Then you will be presented by another dialog, this time from Unity's XR Interaction Component.
+Then a dialog appears from Unity's XR Interaction Component.

 ![Update Interaction Layermask](images/installation-xrit-layermask-update.png)

 VR Builder should work with either choice, so select the option that better suits your existing project, or just go ahead if starting from a blank project.

-After the automated restart, you should be presented with the New Process Wizard.
+After the automated restart, the New Process Wizard pops up.

 ![Wizard Welcome Page](images/installation-wizard-welcome.png)